DavidGiard/Presentation-Slides/presentations/AI-and-Microsoft/demos/M365-Copilot-Demos.md

 ### Teams Demo 2

 1. Open recorded meeting
-1. Copilot prompts
+1. Copilot prompts:
-   1. Summarize the meeting
+   - Summarize the meeting
-   2. What are the next steps?
+   - What are the next steps?
-   3. What did we decide about food?
+   - What did we decide about food?